mukundan316-cell/UseCaseFramework/REFERENCE.md

 - [ ] Are UI components modular and scoped?
 - [ ] Are design and UX consistent?
 - [ ] Are secrets and config files secure?
+- [ ] Is all data properly persisted to database (no hardcoding or localStorage)?
+- [ ] Do all components fetch data via API endpoints?

 ## 🚀 Final Note
 **Build like it will be scaled.
 Design like it will be demoed.**